rynbrd/sentinel/README.md

   shell.
 The second will cause it to be executed directly.

 ### logging ###
 This section controls how Beacon outputs logging.
-Available parameters are:

-- `console` - Whether or not to log to the console.
-Defaults to true.
+Sentinel uses [go-log][3] for logging.
+See its documentation for valid target and log level values.

-- `syslog` - Whether or not to log to syslog.
-Defaults to false.
+- `target` - The target to log to.
+Defaults to `stderr`.
 - `level` - The log level.
-Valid values are `debug`, `info`, `notice`, `warn`, `error`, or `fatal`.
+Valid values are `debug`, `info`, or `error`.

 Beacon Example
 --------------